Graffersid Blogs

 Feels frustrating, right?

 Now, compare a website where you know what to do exactly after having just a glimpse of it.
 The key lies in the intuitive design of the website, where the user can focus on the task at hand without having to compromise on functionality and aesthetics.
-This is what makes the user interface easy, comprehensive, and functional that eventually enhances the user experience.
+This is what makes the user interface easy, comprehensive, and functional which eventually enhances the user experience.

 Designers need to create a balance between the functionality and aesthetics of the website design.
 And, this is where social, behavioral, and cognitive psychology comes to play.
-All these factors influence a user’s decision, where aesthetics comes secondary and an intuitive design is what users look for.
+All these factors influence a user’s decision, where aesthetics comes secondary, and an intuitive design is what users look for.

 If you don’t want users to abandon your website, then consider the aesthetic-usability effect.
 Other than this, a few psychological principles are affecting the UX/UI that you must consider for a better ROI.